Some examples of noncommutative projective Calabi-Yau schemes: Comparison and closed points

-We study ordinary (and thin) points of weighted hypersurfaces by using the above investigation.
-In particular, we give examples of noncommutative projective Calabi-Yau schemes whose moduli of ordinary closed points are different from those in \cite[Proposition 3.4]{kanazawa2015} and commutative projective Calabi-Yau schemes.
+We can study ordinary and thin points of noncommutative projective Calabi-Yau 2 schemes in Theorem \ref{thm2} by using the above investigations.
+We give examples of noncommutative projective Calabi-Yau schemes whose moduli of ordinary closed points are different from those in \cite[Proposition 3.4]{kanazawa2015} and commutative Calabi-Yau varieties.

 \begin{eg} We consider the weight $(1,1,2,2)$ and the quantum parameter